defano/wyldcard/README.md

 Navigate between cards in the stack using commands in the "Go" menu ("First", "Next", "Prev" and "Last") or use the HyperTalk `go` command:

 ```
-go to card "MyCard" -- navigates to next card named "MyCard"
+go to card "MyCard"   -- navigates to first card named "MyCard"
 go to card 13         -- no effect if there are fewer than 13 cards
 go next card
 go to the third card
 go to card id 7